kirbyjp/Geometry-dependent-virtual-photon-behavior/abstract.md

 - Report uncertainties from fit residuals and probe positioning error.
 - Share raw and processed data for reproducibility.

+**Decay constant as diagnostic for momentum**

+Fit $E(x)$ locally to extract $\kappa(x)$, which serves as the experimental proxy for the effective transverse momentum $k_{\perp}(x)$.
+This framing keeps $\kappa(x)$ central as the measurable quantity while emphasizing that its role is diagnostic rather than the final objective, aligning the measurement strategy with the broader goal of characterizing geometry‑driven momentum redistribution.

 ---

+**Conservation and energy flow**

+Geometry‑induced momentum redistribution necessitates a detailed account of how energy and momentum are conserved within the near field.
+Rather than suggesting a violation, this redistribution underscores the need to map the exchange of energy between the evanescent modes and the reflecting boundaries.
+Future work will investigate the spatial dynamics of the Poynting vector to quantify how these boundary conditions govern the local flow and redistribution of near‑field energy.

 ## Call for collaboration
 **Invitation**